mjnaderi/Sharif-Judge/README.md

   1. Download the latest release from [download page](https://github.com/mjnaderi/Sharif-Judge/releases) and unpack downloaded file in your public html directory.
   2. **[Optional]** Move folders `system` and `application` somewhere outside your public directory.
 Then save their full path in `index.php` file (`$system_path` and `$application_folder` variables).
   3. Create a MySql or PostgreSql database for Sharif Judge.
 Do not install any database connection package for C/C++, Java or Python.
+   1. For some weird reason with CodeIgniter, your database name must not contain dot *.* character
   4. Set database connection settings in `application/config/database.php`.
   5. Make `application/cache/Twig` writable by php.
   6. Open the main page of Sharif Judge in a web browser and follow the installation process.